basiliscos/dot-files/articles/rotor-v0.09.md

 words, any actor is able to fail during `I-phase` or `S-phase`, and that could lead to clean asynchronous collapse of whole hierarchy, independently where the failed actor was located in it.
-It can be told, that either whole hierary of actors becomes `operational`, or, if something happesn the whole hierarchy becomes `shutted down`.
+It can be told, that either whole hierary of actors becomes `operational`, or, if something happesn the whole hierarchy becomes `shut down`.

 [rotor](https://github.com/basiliscos/cpp-rotor) seems unique with its init/shutdown approach.
 There is nothing similar in [caf](https://actor-framework.org/);